Choose an Experienced Massachusetts Food Poisoning Lawyer

 Food poisoning cases can be complex.
 Determining the cause of the injury can be difficult because many symptoms are initially similar to a common flu.

 At Breakstone, White & Gluck, P.C., we have over 100 years combined experience handling personal injury cases in Boston and Massachusetts.
 We have the experience, expertise and resources to obtain the best results for our clients who have suffered foodborne illness.
-If you have suffered food poisoning, contact us today for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form.
+If you have suffered food poisoning, contact us today for a free legal consultation at 800-379-1244 or use our contact form.